Protecting your privacy

-- Other contracted organisations and businesses who may be called upon to assist us to plan, promote and deliver our services;
+- Other contracted organisations and businesses who may be called upon to assist us to plan, promote and deliver our services; and

 - Any persons acting on our behalf, including professional advisors.

-Where Curtin Heritage Living provides your information to other agencies we will ensure they hold privacy standards equivalent to our own.
+Where Curtin Heritage Living provides your information to other agencies, we will ensure they hold privacy standards equivalent to our own.
 Curtin Heritage Living will not provide your information to any other organisation for the purposes of that organisation’s direct marketing.

 From time to time, we may contact you (by post, email, phone or SMS) to provide you with information about our services and other business partners that may be of interest to you.
 This includes information or services that can help improve your wellbeing.
 When you become our customer, you consent to us using your personal information for direct marketing purposes (as described in this document) unless you have contacted us to withdraw your consent.
-If you do not wish to receive marketing material from us you can contact us at any time to let us know.
+If you do not wish to receive marketing material from us, you can contact us at any time to let us know.

 Access to and correction of your personal information

 Under the Privacy Principles (subject to some exceptions), you have a right to access and copy personal information which Curtin Heritage Living holds about you.
 You also have a right to ask us to correct personal information which is inaccurate, incomplete or out of date.
-If you would like access to your personal information held by or have a complaint about we manage your information, please put your request in writing and send it to:
+If you would like access to your personal information held by or have a complaint about the way we manage your information, please put your request in writing and send it to:

 The Managing Director

 Curtin Heritage Living